Chart Color Schemes

 In terms of cultural diversity, Baynton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Baynton has a cultural diversity index above average, with 21.0% of its population born overseas and 12.7% speaking a language other than English at home.
-Christianity is the predominant religion in Baynton, comprising 39.3% of people.
-However, Judaism is overrepresented compared to the rest of WA, making up 0.2% of Baynton's population.
+Baynton's cultural diversity was above average, with 21.0% of its population born overseas and 12.7% speaking a language other than English at home.
+Christianity was the predominant religion in Baynton, comprising 39.3% of people.
+Judaism, however, was significantly overrepresented, making up 0.2% of Baynton's population compared to 0.0% across Rest of WA.

 Frequently Asked Questions - Diversity